NicoletFEAR/Tutorials/Programming101.md

     import com.revrobotics.CANSparkMax;
     import com.revrobotics.CANSparkMaxLowLevel.MotorType;
 ```
+This allows us to use these functions and classes from another project in ours.

-> :memo: **Note:** This shows up as red & underlined because it is an error.
+> [!NOTE]  This shows up as red & underlined because it is an error.
 VSCode is letting you know something is wrong.<br>
-> The problem is that you referenced code libraries (com.revrobotics) that don't exist
+> The problem is that you referenced code libraries (com.revrobotics) that don't exist.
+> You can see info about a error by hovering over the underlined text.

 2. Import necessary libraries
-	- WPI>Manage Vendor Deps>Install new libraries (online)
+	- WPI > Manage Vendor Deps > Install new libraries (online)
 	- Paste in this url to install the library: https://www.revrobotics.com/content/sw/max/sdk/REVRobotics.json

 3. Set up and use a motor